InternetFreedomFoundation/archive/content/post/watch-the-watchmen-part-3.md

 +++
-author = "Anushka Jain"
+author = 'Anushka Jain'
-categories = ["Surveillance", "WatchtheWatchmen"] date = 2020-09-21T04:30:00Z
+categories = ['Surveillance', 'WatchtheWatchmen'] date = 2020-09-21T04:30:00Z
-description = ""
+description = ''
 draft = false
-slug = "watch-the-watchmen-part-3"
+slug = 'watch-the-watchmen-part-3'
-summary = "In the third part of our \"Watch the Watchmen\" series, we take a closer look at the Crime and Criminal Tracking Network System (CCTNS) which aims to develop a national database of crime and criminals." tags = ["Surveillance", "WatchtheWatchmen"] title = "Watch the Watchmen Series Part 3 : The Crime and Criminal Tracking Network System"
+summary = 'In the third part of our "Watch the Watchmen" series, we take a closer look at the Crime and Criminal Tracking Network System (CCTNS) which aims to develop a national database of crime and criminals.' tags = ['Surveillance', 'WatchtheWatchmen'] title = 'Watch the Watchmen Series Part 3 : The Crime and Criminal Tracking Network System'

 +++